rust-lang/nomicon/src/atomics/seqcst.md

                   ╰─────╯
 ```

-A happens before, but does not strongly happen before, C — and anything
+A happens-before, but does not strongly happen-before, C — and anything
 sequenced after C will have the same treatment (unless more synchronization is
 used).
 This means that C is actually allowed to _precede_ A in _S_, despite
-conceptually happening after it.
+conceptually occuring after it.
 However, anything sequenced before A, because
 there is at least one sequence on either side of the synchronization, will
-strongly happen before C.
+strongly happen-before C.

 But this is all highly theoretical at the moment, so let’s make an example to
 show how that rule can actually affect the execution of code.
 So, if C were to